cfwheels/cfwheels/wheels/docs/03 Handling Requests with Controllers/02 Rendering Content.md

 ## Rendering a Page

 This is the most common way of responding to the user.
-It's done with the `renderPage()` function, but most often you probably won't call it yourself and instead let Wheels do it for you.
+It's done with the `renderView()` function, but most often you probably won't call it yourself and instead let Wheels do it for you.

 Sometimes you will want to call it though and specify to show a view page for a controller/action other than the current one.
 One common technique for handling a form submission, for example, is to show the view page for the controller/action that contains the form (as opposed to the one that just handles the form submission and redirects the user afterwards).
-When doing this, it's very important to keep in mind that `renderPage()` will *not run the code* for the controller's action - all it does is process the view page for it.
+When doing this, it's very important to keep in mind that `renderView()` will *not run the code* for the controller's action - all it does is process the view page for it.

-You can also call `renderPage()` explicitly if you wish to cache the response or use a different layout than the default one.
+You can also call `renderView()` explicitly if you wish to cache the response or use a different layout than the default one.

-If the `controller` and `action` arguments do not give you enough flexibility, you can use the `template` argument that is available for `renderPage()`.
+If the `controller` and `action` arguments do not give you enough flexibility, you can use the `template` argument that is available for `renderView()`.

 Please refer to the [Pages][3] chapter for more details about rendering content.
 More specifically, that chapter describes where to place those files and what goes in them.